bbeallo12/NeuralNetworks/README.md

 # NeuralNetworks

-I uploaded four of my old projects
+I uploaded five of my old projects

 	1) "Queen Chess Board"
 		- My first attempt at the genetic algorithm to solve the queens chess problem